atlopes/overHere/README.md

 and a segment of the route, when it reaches the Portuguese-Spanish border.
 The overall distance of the journey is about 1735 km, while this segment has a length of 35 km, approximately.

 ![At the Portuguese-Spanish border.](docs/lisbon-paris-segment.png "At the Portuguese-Spanish border.")

+## Dependencies

+Some of the classes depend on `JsonToXML`, a simple Json to XML converter (see [VFP XML library set](https://github.com/atlopes/xml/) GitHub repository for details).

 ## Status